Port of Hamburg, Germany

 The rail lines supply express service to practically all parts of the Republic and, through connecting foreign lines, with other countries of central and southern Europe.

-Its proximity to the Baltic and Scandinavian countries, with which it interchanges hundreds of thousands of tons of cargo annually, is the prime factor in the development of its extensive transshipment traffic.
-Hamburg has become the center of this trade principally because it is the nearest ocean port of major importance having direct services to the markets of the world, a nearness enhanced by the Kaiser Wilhelm, or Kiel, Canal which intersects the Jutland Peninsula at the mouth of the Elbe and which lowers passage time between the North and Baltic Seas by about 24 hours.
+Hamburg has become the center of this trade principally because it is the nearest ocean port of major importance with direct services to the world's markets.
+This nearness is enhanced by the Kaiser Wilhelm, or Kiel, Canal, which intersects the Jutland Peninsula at the mouth of the Elbe and lowers passage time between the North and Baltic Seas by about 24 hours.

-The cohesion of the many different organizations and the suppression of personal interests for the good of the whole are worthy of highest commendation.
+The cohesion of the many different organizations and the suppression of personal interests for the good of the whole are worthy of the highest commendation.

-The city has been fortunate in its succession of efficient administrators, who have been gifted with the foresight to overcome the chief obstacle in the path of international prominence—the lack of space for expansion.
-Then, too, the choice of the open-basin method of construction, in preference to the closed-dock system, has proved of inestimable value, for only with unhampered movement of ships independent of the vagaries of the tide could the limited space available be used to its utmost efficiency.
+Then, too, the choice of the open-basin method of construction, in preference to the closed-dock system, has proved of inestimable value, for only with the unhampered movement of ships independent of the vagaries of the tide could the limited space available be used to its utmost efficiency.

-One of the fundamental causes for the growth of Hamburg's commerce is the intense industrial and agricultural development of that portion of its hinterland accessible by inland waterways.
-Manufactured products find their egress to world markets and imported raw materials are transported to interior industries through the medium of the Elbe, its tributaries, and connecting canals, which serve the southern, central, and western portions of Germany.
-However, -
+Manufactured products find their egress to world markets, and imported raw materials are transported to interior industries through the medium of the Elbe, its tributaries, and connecting canals, which serve the southern, central, and western portions of Germany.

 Location